 When CEOs Bow To Power

-Some CEOs execute brilliantly within their domain but struggle wit hierarchy.
+Some CEOs execute brilliantly within their domain but struggle with hierarchy.
 The work is solid.
 The results are there.
-But when they step into conversations with Board member or investors, or senior executives, something shifts.
+But when they step into conversations with board members, investors, or senior executives, something shifts.

-• Strong execution inside the organization, uncertainty in external settings
+• Strong execution inside the organization, visible uncertainty in external settings

 • Preparation that doesn't translate into presence